aquasecurity/tracee/docs/index.md

 In some cases, you might want to leverage Tracee's eBPF event collection capabilities directly, without involving the detection engine.
 This might be useful for debugging/troubleshooting/analysis/research/education.

-In this case, you can run tracee exporting `TRACEE_EBPF_ONLY=1` environment variable.
+Just execute docker with `trace` argument first, and tracee-ebpf will be executed, instead of the full tracee detection engine.

 ```shell
 docker run \